 Through Immersion Vanderbilt, students go beyond the classroom to integrate knowledge with experience.
 By pursuing their passions, students learn how to transform ideas into action, hone skills, and make a difference.
 Immersion experiences might involve a senior thesis, an internship, an experience abroad, a creative performance, a design project, or a research project.

 Opportunity Vanderbilt: affordability and accessibility

-Vanderbilt makes three important commitments to ensure students from many different economic circumstances can enroll at Vanderbilt: the admissions process is need-blind for U.S. citizens and eligible non-citizens (financial circumstances are not considered in the admissions decision); aid packages meet 100% of demonstrated financial need for all admitted students; and financial aid packages do not include loans.
+Vanderbilt makes three important commitments to ensure students from many different economic circumstances can enroll at Vanderbilt: the admissions process is need-blind for US citizens and eligible non-citizens (financial circumstances are not considered in the admissions decision); aid packages meet 100% of demonstrated financial need for all admitted students; and financial aid packages do not include loans.
 This initiative does not involve income bands or income cutoffs that limit eligibility.

 Using a holistic application review process and with these financial aid policies, Vanderbilt admits talented students from diverse backgrounds who challenge each other both inside and outside the classroom and together form a community of scholars.

 The visual and performing arts flourish at Vanderbilt both in and out of the classroom.
 Related majors (and minors) in the College of Arts and Science include Art, History of Art, Cinema and Media Arts, and Theater.
 The Blair School of Music, an undergraduate-only school, offers conservatory-level training in performance (in 18 different areas), musical arts, musical arts/teacher education, and composition, within the context of a strong liberal arts curriculum.
 Students may also pursue a five-year program to earn a Bachelor of Music and MBA through the Blair-to-Owen program.
 Blair students enjoy access to world-class facilities, including superb acoustical spaces, performance halls, and sound-insulated studios.